particle-iot/docs/src/content/reference/android.md

 <string name="oauth_client_secret">(client secret 40-char hex string goes here)</string>
 ```

-If you would prefer not to ship these OAuth strings as Android string resources, you can use an alternate SDK init method, `ParticleCloudSDK.initWithOauthCredentialsProvider()`.
+The second way, if you would prefer not to ship these OAuth strings as Android string resources, is to use an alternate SDK init method, `ParticleCloudSDK.initWithOauthCredentialsProvider()`.
 For this option, you'll need to create a custom `OauthBasicAuthCredentialsProvider` implementation, and pass it to the init method, as seen here:
 ```java
 ParticleCloudSDK.initWithOauthCredentialsProvider(someContext,
     new OauthBasicAuthCredentialsProvider() {